 In July 1986, a convoy of dark green jeeps, deuce and half trucks, and Dodge Ram trucks rumbled down Interstate 80 through Nebraska at a steady 55 mph clip; it’s destination – the Fort Carson Military Reserve near Colorado Springs, Colorado.
 I sat in one of the lead vehicles.
-On my left, behind the wheel of a Ram, sat Staff Sergeant Ray Schmidt.
+On my left, behind the wheel of a Ram, sat Staff Sergeant Ray Schmidt [not his real name – but close].
 Schmidt was the head of the battalion’s S1, or administrative section.
 I worked for Schmidt.
 I liked Schmidt.
 I respected him.
 He was a good man.

 Behind us, in another Ram, were two other members of the S1 section, a private and a specialist four.
 I don’t remember the names of either one of them.
 But I do remember some of their personal attributes.
 So I will refer to them as Private Rocker and Specialist Slacker.